dnl2k/Mel_BiLSTM/readme.md

 Figure 8: The satelline view of Pitchfork site.
 The yellow pins are the microphones' locations.
 The name and the microphone's number can be seen near each microphone's location.
 <p>

 A microphone array was set up at Pitchfork study site on November 19th, 2022 (Fig. 8).
 A speaker was placed on various locations on the study site.
-8 quail calls are played for each location.
-The recordings of the experiment were used to generate the localization results shown on Fig. 9 to 14.
+8 quail calls are played for each speaker's location.
+The recordings of the experiment were used as input to the framework to generate the localization results shown on Fig. 9 to 14.

 ![alt text](https://github.com/dnl2k/Mel_BiLSTM/blob/main/Figures/Pitchfork_221119_1330.png)